 The portal hopes to change the way in which economic evidence filters into policy debates.
 It targets a wide audience comprising but not limited to policymakers, academics and researchers, civil society organisations, media, industry, and non-specialists that are interested in development and growth policy issues.
 I4I constantly strives to be more accessible to a lay audience, and to encourage public engagement.

-I4I publishes content under nine broad topics: Agriculture, Macroeconomics, Human Development, Social Identity, Governance, Poverty & Inequality, Environment, Money & Finance, Productivity & Innovation, Urbanisation, Trade, and Miscellany.
+I4I publishes content under twelve broad topics: Agriculture, Macroeconomics, Human Development, Social Identity, Governance, Poverty & Inequality, Environment, Money & Finance, Productivity & Innovation, Urbanisation, Trade, and Miscellany.

 Content types include research-based articles, opinion-based posts (perspectives), experience-based ‘notes from the field’, e-symposia/debates, explainers, podcasts, and videos.